How to get Bronze, Silver, Gold, Platinum tier benefits with Qantas

 As the entry level tier for the Qantas Frequent Flyer program, Bronze membership gives you the ability to earn Status Credits and Qantas Points on your flights, as well as points with all program partners.

 Bronze membership also gives you the opportunity to get a Qantas Cash card.
 This pre-paid debit Mastercard allows you to load and spend money in up to 11 currencies, including Australian dollars.
-You also earn 1 Qantas Point per $2 spent in Australian dollars and 1 point per AU$1 equivalent spent on purchases in foreign currencies.
+You also earn 0.25 Qantas Points per $1 spent in Australian dollars and 1.5 points per AU$1 equivalent spent on purchases in foreign currencies.

 You don’t need Status Credits to maintain your Bronze membership.
 This is the base level of the program, so you may revert back to Bronze status if you don’t earn enough Status Credits for a higher level of the program.